Francisco Morazán: Legacy

 Morazán's legacy is also present in the arts.
-The first play of record in El Salvador is titled "La Tragedy of Morazán" written by Francisco Díaz (1812–45) and dramatizing the life of the Central American president.
-The modern period of in Honduran theater began with Luis Andrés Zúñiga Portillo when he wrote "Los Conspiradores" (The Conspirators, 1916), a historic drama that honored the virtues of Francisco Morazán.
+The first play on record in El Salvador is titled La Tragedy of Morazán written by Francisco Díaz (1812–45) and dramatizing the life of the Central American president.
+The modern period in Honduran theater began with Luis Andrés Zúñiga Portillo when he wrote Los Conspiradores (The Conspirators, 1916), a historic drama that honored the virtues of Francisco Morazán.
 In his book Canto General, Pablo Neruda also pays tribute to the 'Liberal Caudillo', with a poem to Central America.

 Statues and busts of Francisco Morazán can be found in Chile, El Salvador, United States, Spain, and elsewhere.
 The most famous and controversial is the equestrian statue of Morazán located in Tegucigalpa's Central Park.

-In the 1971 book Open Veins of Latin America, Uruguayan writer Eduardo Galeano mentions that this statue is that of French Marshal Michel Ney.
+In his 1971 book Open Veins of Latin America, Uruguayan writer Eduardo Galeano mentions that this statue is that of French Marshal Michel Ney.
 According to Galeano, the statue was bought at a flea market, because the persons entrusted to buy it, spent the money in binges.
 Galeano later retracted.
 The story was also mentioned by Gabriel García Márquez in his 1982 Nobel Prize acceptance speech.

 Research by scholar Rafael Leiva Vivas debunked this tale, showing that the statue was contracted for, that French sculptor Léopold Morice's name appears on the base, and that sculptor and architect Francisco Durini was also involved (either as collaborator or intermediary).

-The movie Morazán (2017), Honduras' very first submission to the Academy Awards (Foreign Language Film), depicts Morazán's last days.
+The movie Morazán (2017), Honduras's very first submission to the Academy Awards (Foreign Language Film), depicts Morazán's last days.

 A species of Honduran lizard, Anolis morazani, is named in his honor.